Fachschaft07/SSHKeyDistribut0r/README.md

 ```

 ## Create configuration files
+First, copy the YAML files and customize them.
+Use the corresponding
+.json files if you prefer the JSON structure.
 ```
-cp keys.sample.json keys.json
+cp keys.sample.yml keys.yml
-cp servers.sample.json servers.json
+cp servers.sample.yml servers.yml
 ```
-The keys.json file has to contain all users which are used in the
+The keys.yml file has to contain all users which are used in the
-servers.json file.
-Every entry in the JSON dictionary requires the
+servers.yml file.
+Every entry in the YML structure requires the
 following attributes:
-The `fullname` is a string value to mention the full name of the person.
+The `fullname` is a string value to mention the full name of a person.
 `keys` is a list of SSH keys in the format `ssh-rsa <KEY> <comment>`.
-The dictionary keys are used to declare the username.

-The servers.json file contains all servers with the specified user
+The servers.yml file contains all servers with the specified user
 permissions.
 It consists of a list of dictionaries with the following
 attributes:
 * `ip`: String value in the format `XXX.XXX.XXX.XXX`